caithmac/upsc-digitalgarden/src/site/notes/UPSC/Conceptions of justice.md

 		- Race
 		- Income
 		- Wealth
-		- Natural Indominate
+		- Natural Innominate
-	- The political system of society , its class structure, economic system or level of economic development.
+		- The political system of society ,
+		- its class structure,
+		- economic system or level of economic development.
 	- Parties do know
 		- Citizens in society have different comprehensive doctrine and plans of life.
 		- The society is under condition of moderate scarcity, there is enough to go around , but not enough for everyone to get what they want